dcalhoun286/todo/README.md

 ![TODO UML](./assets/todo-uml-phase2.drawio.png)

+## To Do List - Phase 3

+### UML - Phase 3

 ## Resources and Collaborators

-- For Phase 2 of this project, I partnered with Taylor Thornton. **Resources we used for this phase are below**:
+- For Phases 2 and 3 of this project, I partnered with Taylor Thornton. **Resources we used for this phase are below**:

 ## Getting Started with Create React App